tboyce/HelloWebApi/README.md

 # HelloWebApi

 Demonstrates REST, DTO, dependency injection and repository patterns using ASP.NET Web API.
-Concerns suchs as security and logging have been omitted from this demo, but would be required in a real enterprise service.
+Concerns suchs as validation, security and logging have been omitted from this demo, but would be required in a real enterprise service.

 Run the project and go to [http://localhost:28065/api/greetings](http://localhost:28065/api/greetings) in your browser.
 You can only test GETs with your browser.